 Apparently, Aloe Vera gel is not just an effective remedy for sunburns.
 Oh no. It’s so much more than that.

 In a study published in the Annals of Dermatology in 2009, researchers found that just 1200 mg/d (1/4 teaspoon!) of pure Aloe Vera gel can significantly reverse signs of aging skin – in 90 days.

-30 healthy females over the age of 45 received 2 different oral doses (low dose – 1200 mg/d, high dose – 3600 mg/d) of pure Aloe Vera gel supplementation for 90 days.
+30 healthy women over the age of 45 received 2 different oral doses (low dose – 1200 mg/d, high dose – 3600 mg/d) of pure Aloe Vera gel supplementation for 90 days.

 After just 90 days, facial wrinkles improved significantly in both groups, and facial elasticity improved in the lower-dose group.

 They found that drinking aloe gel increased production of collagen, the basic structural component of the skin.